 - the system spends more resources to maintain balance;

-- there are disturbances, but they are currently hidden.
+- there are disturbances, but they are still hidden.

-Norm is not an indicator of health, but an indicator that the body is currently coping.
+Norm is not an indicator of health, but an indicator that the body is managing for now.

 Glucose cannot be interpreted in isolation.
 It is always related to other indicators.